satoru-hara/03_NSW/10_human-natural-structure-operating-system/README.md

 ---

 ## **Status**
-HumanOS is currently open for collaboration with partners in AI, education, organizational design, and research.
+HumanOS is open for collaboration with partners in AI, education, organizational design, and research.